keylime/keylime/docs/installation.rst

 SQLite is configured as default (`database_url = sqlite`) where the databases are stored under `/var/lib/keylime`.

 Starting with Keylime version 6.4.0 only supports SQLAlchemy's URL format to allow a more flexible configuration.
-The format for the supported databased can be found in the SQLAlchemy `engine configuration documentation <https://docs.sqlalchemy.org/en/14/core/engines.html#database-urls>`_.
+The format for the supported databases can be found in the SQLAlchemy `engine configuration documentation <https://docs.sqlalchemy.org/en/14/core/engines.html#database-urls>`_.